Information for Voters with Disabilities

 (1) Vote by mail

-To make sure that your ballot counts, postmark your ballot by November 4, 2019 (the day before the election).
+If you receive a mail ballot for the Presidential Primary Election, you must postmark your ballot by March 2, 2020 (the day before the election) for your ballot to count.
 If you forget, you can drop your ballot off at a polling location, drop box, or your local election official’s office before 8:00 p.m. on Election Day.
-If you have questions regarding your ballot, please contact your local election official.
+If you have questions regarding your ballot, please contact your county clerk’s office.

 (2) Vote at a polling location